MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/reference.md

 Line-of-code breakpoints may be inefficient to set, especially if you do not know exactly where to look, or if you are working with a large codebase.
 You may save time when debugging by knowing how and when to use the other types of breakpoints.

-To learn more about how to set breakpoints, navigate to [Pause Your Code With Breakpoints][DevToolsJavascriptBreakpoints].
+To learn more about how to set breakpoints, navigate to [Pause your code with breakpoints][DevToolsJavascriptBreakpoints].

 ## Step through code